MrLIT97/E-Commerce-Data-Cleaning/README.md

 ![image](https://github.com/user-attachments/assets/73d3c556-4c1b-4353-91fb-33990ebd4ceb)

-This clean data was then saved as xlsx in excel while the equivalent clean data in python was save as csv, which is available [here]
+This clean data was then saved as xlsx in excel while the equivalent clean data in python was save as csv, which is available [here](https://github.com/MrLIT97/E-Commerce-Data-Cleaning/blob/main/allecommerce_clean.csv).